bhavBains/tvizzer/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+A single page app (SPA) built with HTML, CSS, JS, jQuery and AJAX front-end skills, and used Node, Express and MongoDB for server side/back-end.

 ## Getting Started

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
+1. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
+2. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+3. Go to <http://localhost:8080/> in the browser.

 ## Dependencies

-- Express
-- Node 5.10.x or above
+-body-parser: ^1.18.2
+-chance: ^1.0.12
+-express: ^4.16.2
+-md5: ^2.2.1
+-mongodb: ^2.2.33

+## devDependencies
+-nodemon: ^1.9.2

+## Expected Functionality
+-Primarily a client-side Single Page App (SPA)
+-The client-side app communicates with a server via AJAX -Tweets are persisted to MongoDB and survive server restart